 Pathogen reduction and inactivation processes for fractionated products

-Pathogen reduction and inactivation methods include:
+Table 1: Pathogen reduction and inactivation methods for fractionated products

-The fractionation process itself: decreases bacterial, viral and probably prion contamination, as the changes in pH, temperature and ethanol concentration keep microbial contamination low and physically disassociate viruses from proteins.20|
+|Fractionation process||Decreases bacterial, viral and probably prion contamination, as the changes in pH, temperature and ethanol concentration keep microbial contamination low and physically disassociate viruses from proteins.20|

 |Chromatography and nanofiltration||Achieve further incremental pathogen reduction and enhance the purity of the product.10, 14|

 |Heat treatment||Can be dry, steam or wet (pasteurization) depending on the product.
 The specific temperature, pressure and length of time are predetermined for each product so that specific pathogens are inactivated without undue loss of product biological activity.13, 15|

-Solvent-detergent treatment: effective against lipid enveloped viruses such as HIV, hepatitis B and hepatitis C viruses.16 Water-immiscible solvents are used in combination with detergents to disrupt the lipid membrane of viruses; these reagents are then removed at a later stage in the manufacturing process.|
+|Caprylate or solvent-detergent treatment||Effective against lipid enveloped viruses such as HIV, hepatitis B and hepatitis C viruses.13, 21 Water-immiscible solvents are used in combination with detergents to disrupt the lipid membrane of viruses; these reagents are then removed at a later stage in the manufacturing process.|

 Additional transmissible disease testing